damianhakert/damianhakert.github.io/source/posts/2016-10-21-gitlab-workflow-an-overview.html.md

 GitLab is a Git-based repository manager and a powerful complete application for software development.

-With an _user-and-newbie-friendly interface_, GitLab allows you to work effectively, both from the command line and from the UI itself.
+With an _"user-and-newbie-friendly" interface_, GitLab allows you to work effectively, both from the command line and from the UI itself.
 It's not only useful for developers, but can also be integrated across your entire team to bring everyone into a single and unique platform.

 The GitLab Workflow logic is intuitive and predictable, making the entire platform easy to use and easier to adopt.
 Once you do, you won't want anything else!